slacy/minimongo/USAGE.rst

 Otherwise, you'll need to provide minimongo with some configuration.

-The easiest way to configure minimongo is to include a module named 'minimongo_config' on your import path.
+The easiest way to configure minimongo is to include a module named 'minimongo.app_config' on your import path.
 It's contents should look like
 this:
 ::
     MONGODB_HOSTNAME = 'your_mongodb_hostname or ip_addr'
     MONGODB_PORT = 27017
 ::

-For example, copy minimongo/minimongo/minimongo_config.example to minimongo_config.py and edit the required values, and you should be good to go.
+For example, copy minimongo/minimongo/app.config.py.example to app_config.py and edit the required values, and you should be good to go.

 If you're unable to create something that satisfies 'import